pylhc/pylhc.github.io/docs/omc_team/physics.md

 !!!
 Note
     This section makes heavy use of normal forms and resonance driving terms (RDTs).
-    An introductin to those topics is beyond the scope of this website (for now?).
+    An introductin to those topics is beyond the scope of this website.
     The reader is referred to the great, illustrative introductions at the [CAS in Trondheim][herr_cas],
     [W. Herr's and E. Forest's chapter about non-linear dynamics][herr_forest_nf] and